ekiraya/In_depth_osTicket_Installation/README.md

 </p>

 <h1>osTicket installation</h1>
-<p>This tutorial outlines the prerequisites and installation of an open-source help desk ticketing system namely osTicket.</p>
+<p>This tutorial outlines the prerequisites and installation of an open-source help desk ticketing system, namely osTicket.</p>
+<p>It also contains a simple explanation of what each component is and why it is necessary to install it for osTicket to function correctly.</p>

 <h2>Environments and Technologies Used</h2>